Nature & OutdoorNature & Outdoor

 Gemmano (RN), Grotte di Onferno | Credit: Piero Gualandi, CC-BY-NC-SA-3.0

-The Caves Grotte di Onferno stretch underneath the Onferno Nature Reserve, and list among the most important gypsum caves in Italy.
+The Grotte di Onferno stretch underneath the Onferno Nature Reserve, and list among the most important gypsum caves in Italy.

 The name Onferno comes from the Italian Inferno (hell) and is due to the steam that emanated from the area; legend had it, the cave was the entrance to hell.